breedx-splk/java-ws-stomp/README.md

 JSON messages in [STOMP](https://stomp.github.io/) format to `/app/tube`.
 2. The `WsServerController` contains a message mapping that converts `ExampleMessages` into `TimestampedMessages` and sends these to `/topic/messages`.
-This acts as our "business" layer, that you could imagine contains much more sophisticed message transformation.
+This acts as our "business" layer, that you could imagine contains much more sophisticated message transformation.
 3. The `WsSubscriber` also connects to the ws and creates a subscription to `/topic/messages`.
 When it receives a message, it logs the content.